zhouxingtuan/eproto/README.md

 # epsilonProto
-A protocol use in lua, faster than pbc-lua, and is as small as protobuf. epsilon is base on msgpack serialization, and is change from https://github.com/kengonakajima/lua-msgpack-native.git
+A protocol use in lua, faster than pbc-lua, and is as small as protobuf.

+eproto is base on msgpack serialization, and is change from https://github.com/kengonakajima/lua-msgpack-native.git